 Then my mother found a ‘Novena to St Joseph for Selling One’s House’.
 A Novena is a nine-day prayer course, in which you follow a given prayer format, pray a few Our Fathers and Hail Maries and Glory Bes, and leave it to God.
 St Joseph is the saint to which our church is dedicated, and a Novena for selling a house addressed to St Joseph seemed just exactly what we needed.

 For the past six days my mother, brother and I have been performing the Novena.
-It only takes five minutes or so–seems almost too easy, and my mum doesn’t like it because she thinks it’s like making a bargain with God–but my! what it’s done for us!
+It only takes five minutes or so–seems almost too easy, and my mum doesn’t like it because she thinks it’s like making a bargain with God.

-Yesterday morning during the part which in the programme says ‘insert exact request here’, my mother said something like, “I pray we sell our house for a comfortable amount of money that doesn’t mean we have to dig into our own pockets to pay off our loan.
+Yesterday morning during the part which in the programme says ‘insert exact request here’, my mother said something like, “I pray we sell our house for a comfortable amount of money that doesn’t mean we have to dig somewhere else to pay off our loan.
 If you could change the bank’s mind, and get a bit more money from somewhere.
 Not for money’s sake, but where we plan to put it.
 I don’t know how feasible that is…”

 A direct prayer directly answered.
 She thought she sounded greedy the first time, asking for more money, but I told her we weren’t the ones to judge whether we were greedy or not.
 Evidently, says God, we never meant our plea out of greed.

-Two hours later we got a call to say the buyer’s bank had upped its offer again, and my dad had accepted.
+Two hours later we got a call to say the buyer’s bank had upped its offer again, and my parents accepted.

 Of course, it may fall through before long; but after so much trouble, it can’t be a mere coincidence.
 If God didn’t lever that offer to the satisfaction of all, I’ll eat my birthday presents (not merely the edible ones).

 All this means I have to share my birthday celebration with a house sale.
-But on the plus side, I don’t have to pay for this darn meal now we have money again!
+And do you know, I can’t think of anything better!